Archive.today: Search

+The research toolbar enables advanced keywords operators, using * as the wildcard character.
+Paired quotation marks address the search to an exact sequence of keywords present in the title or in the body of the webpage, whereas the insite operator restricts it to a specific Internet domain.
 While saving a dynamic list, archive.today search box shows only a result that links the previous and the following section of the list (e.g. 20 links for page).
 The other web pages saved are filtered, and sometimes may be found by one of their occurrences.
 The search feature is backed by Google CustomSearch.
 If it delivers no results, archive.today attempts to utilize Yandex Search.